0100101101011010/food/_pages/til.md

 ### June

 * One chicken breast is the perfect size for one large serving.
 So, for example, three chicken breasts would be the ideal amount to cook for three servings of butter chicken.

+* Sub equal amounts of plain yogurt + water for buttermilk, or a 1 : 2 ratio of greek yogurt + water.